 - Click Disconnect.

 As your goal is it turn off the VPN connection on your Mac, I suppose that you already know how to set up VPNs (Virtual Private Networks) on your device.
-However, that does not mean that I should not recommend our bat-iful post on How to use a VPN on Mac.
-Do Transylvanian bats love apples?.
+However, that does not mean that I should not recommend our bat-iful post on how to use a VPN on Mac.

 How does a VPN run on your Mac